awsdocs/amazon-ecs-developer-guide/doc_source/service-configure-auto-scaling.md

 1. For **Maximum number of tasks**, enter the upper limit of the number of tasks for Service Auto Scaling to use\.
 Your service's desired count is not automatically adjusted above this amount\.

-1. For **IAM role for Service Auto Scaling**, choose an IAM role to authorize the Application Auto Scaling service to adjust your service's desired count on your behalf\.
-If you have not previously created such a role, choose **Create new role** and the role is created for you\.
-For future reference, the role that is created for you is called `ecsAutoscaleRole`\.
-For more information, see [Service Auto Scaling IAM Role](ecs-legacy-iam-roles.md#autoscale_IAM_role)\.
+1. For **IAM role for Service Auto Scaling**, choose the `ecsAutoscaleRole`\.
+If this role does not exist, choose **Create new role** to have the console create it for you\.

 1. The following procedures provide steps for creating either target tracking or step scaling policies for your service\.
 Choose your desired scaling policy type\.

 These steps help you create target tracking scaling policies and CloudWatch alarms that can be used to trigger scaling activities for your service\.
-You can create a scale\-out alarm to increase the desired count of your service, and a scale\-in alarm to decrease the desired count of your service\.

 **To configure target tracking scaling policies for your service**